Houjicha is popular green tea in Japan, it is common to be offered complimentary at restaurants and accommodations as well as “Sencha” green tea.

 Especially, “Tokoname Kyusu”is known as one of the significant Kyusu teapots.
 Using this Kyusu teapot helps you to blew Japanese tea without technics.

-However, you don’t want to have the set just for houjicha or green tea once a while, do you?
+It is much better to use a Kyusu teapot to make an authentic green tea, however, you don’t want to have the set just for houjicha or green tea once a while, do you?

 You don’t have French press either?

-Ito En(伊藤園) is the largest Japanese tea distributor company and 4th largest company in the soft beverage market in Japan.
+Ito En(伊藤園) is the largest Japanese tea distributor company and the 4th largest company in the soft beverage market in Japan.
 Especially, this company is famous for producing bottled green tea as the first company.

-“Itoen Hojicha Premium”is used 100% “Ichiban cha” produced in Japan.
+“Itoen Hojicha Premium”is used 100% of “Ichiban cha” produced in Japan.
 Ichibancha is the tea harvested the first sprout of tea leaves in a year, which is rich in Amino acid creates Umami flavor and aroma.
 Generally, second harvested tea or later than that is used for roasted green tea, but because of the name “Premium bag”, it is the premium hojicha to bring you luxury relaxation time with its premium flavor and aroma.
 Uses a triangular nylon bag designed for brewing hojicha to enhance its flavor and aroma.

 When purchasing “Hojicha powder”, you need to be careful about “how to use”.
 There are two types of hojicha powder, for a drink and for baking.
 Generally, the product for baking, the houjicha green tea is finely grated, so it’s hardly dissolved when making a drink.

 Itoen Oi Ocha Hojicha powder is the instant hojicha powder, easy to dissolved, pocketable, doesn’t choose hot or iced, even you can make hojicha latte mixed with hot milk.
+(Hojicha Latte is my favorite than Matcha latte.)

 The Amount Of Tea Leaves

-The best amount of tea leaves is about 6 grams(0.2 oz, about 4 tsp) for 3 teacups of houjicha. (however, it depends on the product) If you have “Chasaji” (茶さじ) which is the special spoon for Japanese green tea, it is about 2 Chasaji spoon.
+The best amount of tea leaves is about 6 grams(0.2 oz, about 4 tsp) for 3 teacups of houjicha. (however, it depends on the product) If you have “Chasaji” (茶さじ) which is the special spoon for Japanese green tea, it is about 2 Chasaji spoons.

 This is “Kuki hojicha”, used mainly roasted green tea stems.
-Compared to the regular refreshing aroma of leaf hojicha tea, the stem hojicha tea is mellow rich taste and also recommended for those who are concerned about the slight bitterness of Hojicha leaves.
+Compared to the regular refreshing aroma of leaf hojicha tea, the stem hojicha tea is a mellow rich taste and also recommended for those who are concerned about the slight bitterness of Hojicha leaves.

 The Water Temperature